-- between 2014/15 and 2016/17, 56% of family units in the UK received some type of state support on average – a ‘family unit’ in this data is a single adult or a married or cohabiting couple plus any dependent children
+- between 2015/16 and 2017/18, over half of families in the UK received some type of state support, such as the State Pension or Child Benefit (a family is defined as a single adult or a married or cohabiting couple, plus any dependent children)

-- White British family units were the most likely out of all ethnic groups to receive state support (of any type) and Chinese family units were the least likely to
+- White British families were the most likely to receive state support and Chinese families were the least likely to

-- White British family units were also the most likely out of all ethnic groups to receive non-income related benefits (which include the State Pension and Child Benefit)
+- White British families were also the most likely to receive non-income related benefits, such as the State Pension

-- since 2009/10, the percentage of family units receiving any type of state support has declined for all ethnic groups apart from the Bangladeshi and Chinese families (up by 1 and 4 percentage points)
+- since 2009/10, the percentage of families getting state support has fallen for all ethnicities, apart from Bangladeshi and Chinese families (up by 1 and 4 percentage points)